dw943893/baseball_predictor/README.md

 ## Findings/Recommendations

-Analyzing the team stats of seasons after 1945, the offensive categories with the strongest positive correlation (0.40 and above) with a team winning are: runs, hits, walks.
+As stated above, the offensive categories with the strongest positive correlation (0.40 and above) with a team winning are: runs, hits, walks.
 The category with the strongest negative correlation (-0.40 and lower) with winning is Earned Run Average (ERA).

-lesser known players with better than average hits/AB, walk/AB, RBI/AB

-(Ketel Marte)
+Based on these findings, I recommend adding the following lesser-known hitters who have been above average in runs batting in (RBI), hits, and walks in at least one season since 2017:

+- Ryan McMahon (Rockies)
+- Yoan Moncada (White Sox)
+- Travis Shaw (Red Sox)

+And adding the following lesser-known starting pitchers who have had better than average ERAs in at least one season since 2017:

+- Cal Quantrill (Guardians)
+- Logan Webb (Giants)
+- Adrian Houser (Brewers)

 Looking at the 2021 season, there is generally a positive relationship between the number of wins and the number of above average players on the team.